whoamiii302-arch/N-Guard/README.md

 ### Adding New Detectors

 The tool is designed with extensibility in mind.
-You can add new monitoring or analysis classes and integrate them into `CyberGuardCore`.
+You can add new monitoring or analysis classes and integrate them into `N-Guard v1.0Core`.

 ### Running as a Windows Service

-To run CyberGuard Pro as a background service, you can use **NSSM** (Non‑Sucking Service Manager) or wrap it with `pythonw.exe` and a batch script.
+To run N-Guard v1.0as a background service, you can use **NSSM** (Non‑Sucking Service Manager) or wrap it with `pythonw.exe` and a batch script.

 ---